AceCentre/MAT-doc/README.md

 You can start to make some initial decision in this section which will be looked at in more detail later on.

-## SECTION 2 – WHEELBASE INFORMATION
+## Section 2 – Wheelbase Information

 It is likely that mounting to at least one wheelchair will be required.
 It is important to ensure that the sum of the weight of the equipment you are planning to mount, the equipment that has already been attached to the wheelchair (such as a special seating unit), and the user’s own weight falls within the weight limit of the chair.